Lessons from our pre-launch campaign

 When we decided to start a pre-launch campaign for Taskable, we had two goals in mind.
 First, to connect with more of our potential users to interview them and understand their problems.
 Second, to build up a list of people who were interested in our product and would be our early adopters.

-We are still very much in the middle of this process.
-We'll be running this 'pre-launch' campaign for the foreseeable future.
+We are still very much in the middle of this pre-launch process.
+We'll be running this pre-launch campaign for the foreseeable future.
 We've 'launched' a couple of times: into alpha testing, into closed beta, into a quasi-open beta, back into private beta.
 Soon we'll launch a proper version 1.
-Shortly after, we'll launch a version 2.
+Shortly after, we'll launch version 2.

-All this to say, this isn't a linear process necessarily.
-At least for us.
+All this to say, this isn't a linear process.
+At least fit's not for us.
 We took inspiration from Kat Mañalac's (YC) How to Launch (Again and Again) Don't wait until something is pixel perfect.
-Don't wait until you have until you ship something and have people tell you how much you still need to figure out.
+The sooner you have users actually using your product, the sooner they can tell you what it's missing and how to improve.
 So, just launch it already.
 And then launch again.

-Below we share the timeline so far in running our 'pre-launch' campaign.
+Below we share the timeline so far in running our pre-launch campaign.
 It's pretty long, so we start with the key learnings, and you can read on for more context if you are interested.
-Also, we'd love to hear your story.

 - Ask for a user interview after someone has made a small investment in you already, such as taking a survey.

-- Betalist was a good way to get subscribers - would recommend but not necessarily pay for the expedited service.
+- Betalist is a good way to get subscribers - we would recommend posting, but not necessarily pay for the expedited launch day.
 Product Hunt's Ship/Upcoming page is meh.
 Most subscribers are spam/not that interested in you (sorry).

 - Most people will forget who you are or why they signed up for your launch.
 Make sure you remind them when you invite them to the demo, especially if they pre-registered weeks or months ago.

-- It's great to have pre-registered users, but don't expect all of them to take you up on signing up.
+- It's great to have collect email addresses and have pre-registered users, but don't expect all of them to take you up on signing up.
 Often they've moved on, found another product, or weren't that interested in the first place (again.. sorry).

 - Be targetted in whom you reach out to join.
 If you are doing a closed beta, focus on people whom you think need your product.
 Otherwise, you'll spend lots of time talking to, or trying to please, people who don't need your product.
 Respect their time and yours.

 - Never stop launching - you'll get many cracks at it.
-Try stuff out early on, get feedback, recalibrate, launch again.
+Try stuff out early on, create buzz, get feedback, recalibrate, launch again.

 Or at least, how I remember it.
 We've tried to include tools we used, and even Zaps and processes.
 If you are interested in any of these workflows, we are happy to walk you through them in greater detail.
 Hit me up.